 For an in-depth look at the study’s findings, check out the research brief.

-Below is the basic message framework of the winning condition in the study, which tested four different renewal messages (varying in structure and level of detail) aimed at convincing business partners to remain with their current 401k provider.
+Below is the basic message framework of the winning sales renewal strategy in the study, which tested four different renewal messages (varying in structure and level of detail) aimed at convincing business partners to remain with their current 401k provider.
 The parts of the framework correspond to the four causes of the status quo, mentioned above, which the renewal message sets out to reinforce.

 - Document Results – You have made great progress on your goals over these last two years.
 You’ve seen 401k participation grow from 20 percent to 50 percent.
 Your employee satisfaction scores are up, and you’ve said some employees have even taken the time to thank you for the changes you’ve made.
 In addition, your employee retention rates have started to improve, which you said was the ultimate goal of making these changes.